open-policy-agent/opa/docs/content/wasm.md

 You can compile Rego policies into Wasm modules using the `opa build` subcommand.

 For example, the `opa build` command below compiles the `example.rego` file into a Wasm module and packages it into an OPA bundle.
-The `wasm` target requires exactly one entrypoint rule (specified by `-e`).
+The `wasm` target requires at least one entrypoint rule (specified by `-e`).

 ```bash